vincentarelbundock/WDI/README.md

 # World Bank Development indicators for R

-The World Bank makes available a ton of great data from its World Development Indicators through its web API.
+The World Bank makes available a ton of great data from the World Development Indicators through its web API.
 The `WDI` package for `R` makes it easy to search and download data series from the WDI.

 # Installation

-`WDI` is published on CRAN and so can be installed by simply typing:
+`WDI` is published on CRAN and so can be installed by simply typing this in the `R` console:

     install.packages('WDI')

 # Searching for data

-You can search for data by using keywords in the `WDIsearch`.
-For instance, if you are looking for data on Gross Domestic Product (i.e. GDP):
+You can search for data by using keywords in `WDIsearch`.
+For instance, if you are looking for data on Gross Domestic Product:

 ```r
 WDIsearch('gdp')